Students and Fellows

 Post Doctoral Fellow

-Katherine is a PhD candidate in Infectious Disease Epidemiology at Johns Hopkins Bloomberg School of Public Health.
+Katherine is a Post Doctoral Fellow in Infectious Disease Epidemiology at Johns Hopkins Bloomberg School of Public Health.
 She is working with Dr. David Dowdy on the STOMP-TB study.
 Her specific research interests include using spatiotemporal patterns to identify populations at risk for TB that could be prioritized for prevention and case finding interventions.
-She previously completed her MPH in Infectious Diseases at University of California, Berkeley and has worked in TB control and research in Thailand, California, and Namibia.
+She previously completed her PhD in Infectious Disease Epidemiology at Johns Hopkins and her MPH in Infectious Diseases at University of California, Berkeley and has worked in TB control and research in Thailand, California, and Namibia.

 Lizzie is a PhD student in the Department of Epidemiology of Microbial Diseases at Yale School of Public Health.
 She works with Dr. Luke Davis on projects looking at the TB care cascade in Uganda and determinants of quality TB care.
 Previously, Lizzie served as an AmeriCorps member in Florida doing health education and community outreach, and she worked as a research assistant at Brigham and Women's Hospital on clinical informatics and public health projects.